CameronFulford/StsFightStatsMod/README.md

 game.
 That way, we can load the FightTracker to display as well as extract the last combat key.
 - Mind Bloom combat loads the lastCombatMetricKey as "Mind Bloom Boss Battle".
 Should I just keep it like that even though the bosses might be different?
 I could also get the name of the monster (boss) from the room.
+- the stats display can overlap with orbs.
+If we make this display draggable/collapsable that would help.

 ## BUGS
 1. Not sure if this is my bug, but after fighting and winning against the double orb walker event, I quit the game before